renaissance-publishing/renaissance/content/chapters/19-senses-movements-and-special-abilities.md

 ## Abilities

-  - Fast Healing: when you have Fast Healing *k*, you reduce your Damage by *k* each turn – normally healing by 20 \* *k* a minute.
+- Fast Healing: when you have Fast Healing *k*, you reduce your Damage by *k* each turn—normally healing by 20×*k* a minute.
   Every day, you may recover from one wound (what it might look like half-way through this process is best not thought about).
 - Motion-Sensitive: your senses are particularly sensitive to motion.
   You receive a +10 bonus to Perception checks made against moving targets.

 ## Sizes

 - The affects of being a different size are generally not represented mechanically (i.e. there is no “size modifier table”).
-  - Being *small *or *large* might confer bonuses in some situations, such as making it easier (if small) or harder (if large) to use Stealth; these are at the GM’s discretion.
+- Being *small* or *large* might confer bonuses in some situations, such as making it easier (if small) or harder (if large) to use Stealth; these are at the GM’s discretion.
-  - See also *Sizes* in Combat.
+- See also *Sizes* in *Combat*.